 I can’t really explain how much we miss him; he was the laughter in our lives and the joy in our hearts.
 We always said that something good had to come of this tragic event; that Rob would never just be a photograph on the wall.
 If by telling Rob’s story we can stop another family from going through what we did, or if we can encourage a young man to start checking himself regularly by standing in a field with a giant pair of testicles on our heads, or if we can empower a young woman to listen to her body and visit her GP by creating a video for social media – then Rob’s death will not have been in vain.
 We honour him with the work we do in his name.

-I hope you understand that the reason I have told Rob’s story like this is because although he was the most special person in our lives, to me a brother and a best friend, to anyone else he was just someone’s child; their mate; their colleague; their lover… Rob could be you; your child; your mate; your colleague or your lover – cancer doesn’t discriminate age or gender, so we are all vulnerable to its tragedy.
+I hope you understand that the reason I have told Rob’s story like this is because although he was the most special person in our lives, to me a brother and a best friend, to anyone else he was just someone’s child; their mate; their colleague; their partner… Rob could be you; your child; your mate; your colleague or your partner – cancer doesn’t discriminate, so we are all vulnerable to its tragedy.